My path to death work was neither linear nor planned

 Earthbound Endings was born from this journey of revelation and remembering.

-What began as a quiet connection with the forest grew into a calling to accompany others in meeting mortality with reverence and connection.
-My doula practice is guided by the belief that turning toward death can deepen intimacy with life and reawaken a felt sense of belonging to the natural world.
+My doula & spiritual counseling practice is guided by the belief that turning toward our mortality can deepen intimacy with life and reawaken a felt sense of belonging to the natural world.

 With over a decade of experience in healthcare, my educational background includes a Master of Public Health from Dartmouth College and an End-of-Life Doula Certification from the University of Vermont.
 A longtime Colorado resident, I proudly serve as a hospice volunteer and contribute to healthcare initiatives statewide.

-My work is informed by years of meditation practice and ongoing Dharma study, with a focus on restoring enchantment with the unknown through the lens of Buddhist teachings.
+My work is informed by years of meditation practice and ongoing Dharma study, with a focus on restoring enchantment with impermanence & the unknown through the lens of Buddhist teachings.